Jimmy McCulloch: Paul McCartney & Wings and after

-McCulloch first met Paul McCartney in August 1973, after the departure of Henry McCullough.
-McCulloch joined Wings in August 1974.
+McCulloch first met Paul McCartney in August 1973, after the departure of Henry McCullough from Wings.
+McCulloch joined Wings in May 1974.
 His debut track with them was "Junior's Farm."
 McCulloch composed the music for the anti-drug song "Medicine Jar" on the album Venus and Mars and the similar "Wino Junko" on Wings at the Speed of Sound.
 He also sang both.
 Colin Allen, who had been drummer for Stone the Crows, wrote lyrics for both songs.

 During his time with Wings, McCulloch formed White Line with his brother Jack on drums and Dave Clarke on bass, keyboards, and vocals.
 They played several impromptu gigs and released a single, "Call My Name"/"Too Many Miles".
 A 13-track album, White Line – Complete, was released in 1994 on Clarke's Mouse Records.
 Jimmy McCulloch and White Line appeared on the British television programme Supersonic on 27 November 1976.
 In addition, McCulloch recorded and produced two unreleased songs by The Khyber Trifles and had occasionally performed live (in London and their native Glasgow) with the band.
 Finally, as noted above, he played guitar on Roy Harper's album Bullinamingvase and Ricci Martin's album Beached, in 1977.

+McCulloch's alcoholism periodically became a problem while Wings was recording in the studio or performing on tour.
+McCulloch was arrested for reckless driving during Wings' 1974 stay near Nashville, Tennessee.
+While on tour with Wings in Paris in March 1976, McCulloch broke his pinky finger while destroying a television set in David Cassidy's hotel room; the injury required delaying the U.S. leg of the Wings Over the World Tour by several weeks.
+McCulloch was thrown out of Wings by McCartney in August 1977, during the recording sessions for "Mull of Kintyre", for a drunken rage at the McCartneys' Scottish farm estate that included McCulloch smashing chicken eggs produced by Linda McCartney's pet hens.

-In September 1977, McCulloch left Wings to join the reformed Small Faces during the latter band's nine date tour of England that month.
+In September 1977, McCulloch joined the reformed Small Faces during the latter band's nine date tour of England that month.
 He played guitar on the Small Faces' album, 78 in the Shade.
 In early 1978, McCulloch started a band called Wild Horses with Brian Robertson, Jimmy Bain and Kenney Jones, but both McCulloch and Jones left the band soon afterward.
 In 1979, McCulloch joined the Dukes.
 His last recorded song, "Heartbreaker", appeared on their only album, The Dukes.

 A melodic, heavily blues-infused guitarist, McCulloch normally used a Gibson SG and a Gibson Les Paul, and he occasionally played bass when McCartney, Wings' usual bassist, or Laine were playing piano or acoustic guitar, which he used Fender Precision or Fender Jazz basses.
 For acoustic guitar work, he used Ovation acoustic guitars.